pipelinedb/pipelinedb/README.md

     CREATE CONTINUOUS VIEW
     =# ACTIVATE test_view; --this will block

 Now use the `generate-inserts` script to stream data into the continuous view.
 The following invocation of `generate-inserts` will generate a SQL multi `INSERT` with 100,000 JSON tuples having random strings assigned to the `key` field, and random `ints` assigned to the `value` field.
-And since it's just generating SQL statements, we can pipe it directly into the `pipeline` client:
+And since our script is just generating SQL, we can pipe its output directly into the `pipeline` client:

     cd pipeline/emit
     ./generate-inserts --key=str --value=int --n=100000 | pipeline